paulzuu/school_21_sber/README.md

-# s21
-School 21 projects
+Completed projects in School 21, Sberbank.